ferguson-gvsu/cis_162_fall_25/in_class_activities/13_files/README.md

 We want to track your highscore _across_ different plays of the game.
 A file, `highscore.txt` is provided.

+Tasks:
-Modify `game.py` to load the highscore from `highscore.txt` AND update `highscore.txt` if the player gets a new highscore.
+1. Modify `game.py` to load the highscore from `highscore.txt`
+2. Update `highscore.txt` if the player gets a new highscore.

 Bonus task: Track the top 3 highscores instead!